IsaiMR154/hello-world/README.md

 # hello-world
-In this repository is mi first attempt to join the Cloud community.
+This repository is mi first attempt to join the Cloud community.